aerospike/php-client/README.md

 * cargo
 * Aerospike server v5.7+

-### NOTE: Does not support Aerospike server 6.4 features.
+* NOTE: Does not support Scan/Query API features for Aerospike server 6.4.
-### NOTE: Does not support Windows platform.
+* NOTE: Currently does not support Windows platform.
+[Will be adding support in future release.]

 ## Setup